 The homebound delivery service is a volunteer-based program that serves patrons in the City of Boulder who have difficulty getting out and about, even on a temporary basis.
 A team of friendly library volunteers will assist you with selecting library materials, including books, DVDs, and audiobooks, and deliver them to your home.
 If you prefer to make your own selections, your volunteer will pick up your holds and deliver them to you.
 Volunteers also return all materials to the library when they come due.
 The library offers this service free of charge and based on the volunteer availability.

 Delivery and pick up are available on a weekly, every-other-week or will-call basis.
-To enroll in the program, contact the Volunteer Services Coordinator at 303-441-3100.
+To enroll in the program, fill out the Homebound Delivery Program Application.
 When your enrollment form is received, someone will contact you within one month to discuss your reading preferences and determine when a volunteer is available to begin delivering materials to you.
 We do have a waitlist for the program, so thank you in advance for your patience.

 Want to be a Homebound volunteer?
 Learn more and apply.